zwang180/uber_challenge_test/README.md

 # Uber Challenge Test

-Doing uber code challenge (SF Film Locations) to learn basic technique for internship
+Doing uber code challenge (SF Film Locations) to learn basic technique for internship.
+The website can be view at https://sffilm.herokuapp.com/ and the database is holding on mLab.

 # Setup Environment
 All of the following tutorials are designed for Mac OS, for other platform, please refer to official documents for guidance.